oCMEXo/SoulsTeam/README.md

 🌙 MoneyCouch — Full-Stack AI-Powered Assistant

 MoneyCouch is a full-stack project that blends a stylish dark-themed frontend with a powerful AI-driven backend.
-The system uses modern technologies to provide smart recommendations, structured financial insights, and a polished user experience.
+The system uses modern technologies to provide smart recommendations, structured financial insights, and a polished experience.

 ✨ Features
 🖥️ Frontend (React + TypeScript + Vite)

 🎨 Dark, modern UI